Just My Type

 Loading

 I share one of Steven Pinker’s passions: I like to read style books, grammar books, language books.
 To me, they’re like literary chemistry sets.
 When I was young, getting a chemistry set for Christmas or a birthday opened a whole world to me.
 I’d explore all sorts of interactions and experiments until I had run out of chemicals to do them with.
 Used litmus paper littered my bedroom.
 Reading a book on style or usage is similarly exciting to me.
-How words can be placed, can … click below for more ↓
+How words can be placed, can work together, how they meld or conflict, the alchemy and the choreography of language, all … click below for more ↓

 Nope, That’s Not by Marcus Aurelius